Data Types

 When using f=hls-aac-rt each real-time variant (rt=true or rt=auto) will have an additional 10 seconds added to its billable duration.

-The default behaviour for HLS outputs is to produce one HLS AAC variant.
+The default behavior for HLS outputs is to produce one HLS AAC variant.

-You can change this behaviour using the querystring parameters documented on this page.
+You can change this behavior using the querystring parameters documented on this page.

 HLS pricing example: